opentraildata/OpenTrails-Mobile/README.md

 ## Installation

-***Note: the following requires that nodejs is installed, follow the [node installation instructions](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager) for your system if needed.***
+**Note: the following requires that nodejs is installed, follow the [node installation instructions](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager) for your system if needed.**

-In order to test this application, you'll first need to install Cordova.
-Do so with the following commands:
+Install the project dependencies with:

 ```
-sudo npm install -g cordova
-sudo npm install -g ios-sim
+npm install
 ```

 Once you have Cordova installed, clone the GitHub repo. **In the following command, change `YOUR_PROJECTS_DIRECTORY` to the directory you want the project to be downloaded into**: